timothypratley/justice/README.md

 You can read this expression informally as "get the parent of input x."

 The clause `(ancestor (:entity/parent ?x))` implies a recursive application of the rule.
-If the input x has a parent, then that parent might have an ancestor.
-If this is true, then the final result will be the ancestor of the parent of x.
+If the input x has a parent, then the final result can be the ancestor of the parent of x.
 This notation is consistent with function application.
-You can read it informally as "find the ancestor of the parent of input x."
+You can read it informally as "the ancestor of the parent of input x."

-The term `or` implies that either sub-clause will match with existing facts.
+The term `or` implies that either clause will match with existing facts.

-Defining a rule creates a convenience function to query it with.
+Defining a rule adds it to a global, namespaced rules registry, and creates a convenience function of the same name to query it with.

 ### Applying rules

+`defrule` created a function that we can invoke.
-Rules need a database in context to resolve against.
+But we still need a database to resolve the rule against.
-There are two ways to pass in the database:

-Passing a database as the first argument:
+Passing a database as the first argument to a rule:

     (ancestor @s/conn 1)
     ;=> (#:db{:id 3} #:db{:id 2})